 Democrats have a long and proud history of fighting for voting rights that continues to this day.
 And while we've made significant progress in securing the right to vote for all eligible Americans, many voters still face difficulties in the voting process, from registering to casting a ballot to having their votes counted.

-Those often disproportionately affected are communities of color, young people, the elderly, low-income individuals, and disabled voters, as well as military members and veterans.
+Those often disproportionately affected are women, communities of color, young people, the elderly, low-income individuals, and disabled voters, as well as military members and veterans.
 In many parts of the country, voters are underserved by a lack of polling places, outdated voting machines, and unnecessarily complicated laws.

 As Republican politicians try to make it harder to vote, Democrats are working to expand access to the polls.
 And we won't stop working to promote a system of elections that is accessible, open, and fair — a system that ensures that every eligible person can cast a vote and that every lawfully cast vote is counted.